Gold prospecting

 Gold prospecting is the act of searching for new gold deposits.
 Methods used vary with the type of deposit sought and the resources of the prospector.
 Although traditionally a commercial activity, in some developed countries placer gold prospecting has also become a popular outdoor recreation.
+Gold prospecting has been popular since antiquity.
+From the earliest textual and archaeological references, gold prospecting was a common thread for gaining wealth.

 Prospecting for placer gold

 Prospecting for placer gold is normally done with a gold pan or similar instrument to wash free gold particles from loose surface sediment.
 The use of gold pans is centuries old, but is still common among prospectors and miners with little financial backing.

 Deeper placer deposits may be sampled by trenching or drilling.
 Geophysical methods such as seismic, gravity or magnetics may be used to locate buried river channels that are likely locations for placer gold.
 Sampling and assaying a placer gold deposit to determine its economic viability is subject to many pitfalls.

 Once placer gold is discovered, the gold pan is usually replaced by sluices or mechanical devices to wash greater volumes of material.
 Discovery of placer gold has often resulted in discovery of hardrock gold deposits when the placers are traced to their sources.